WoSai/shouqianba-doc/en/api/transaction/pay.md

 ## Questions & Answers

-### 1.It will prompt `timeout` if there is no password to enter for 40s where using `pay` (BSC), then it is needed to use the `pay` interface to recall.
+### 1.It will prompt `timeout` if there is no password to enter after the query time, then the terminal needs to issue a new payment to retry.
+Please consult technical support team for this best practice.

-### 2. If you don't get the final order status of a successful payment(check it with `order_status`), then just invoke `query` to get it.
+### 2. If you don't get the final order status of a successful payment(check it with `order_status`), then use `query` to get it.
-final status <a name="status"></a>
+There are the final status <a name="status"></a> of each transaction:
 - PAID
 - PAY_CANCELED
 - REFUNDED
 - PARTIAL_REFUNDED
 - CANCELED

-### 3.Suggest to add a query button to manually process possible unilateral orders.
+### 3.Suggest to add a query button in error message to manually process unilateral orders situation.
-if consumers pay successfully, but the terminal display a fail payment or unclear status, and the cashier can manually check the order status, if it is still not successful, then you need to contact to our customer service.
+If consumers pay successfully, but the terminal display a failed payment or unclear status.
+Then it is suggested that to add Query button(to use Query interface to obtain the order status from Upay), then cashier can manually click the button to re-check the order status.
+If it is still not responded, then cashier needs to contact to WOSAI customer service.